 Cotuit Kettleers History

 The Cotuit Athletic Association was organized in 1947, primarily as a sponsor for the Cotuit Kettleers baseball team.
-The Cotuit Athletic Association was chartered in Massachusetts as a non-profit 501(c)(3) organization in 1963, and has grown tremendously in its scope since that time.
-Cotuit Athletic Association members fully maintain the Lowell Park baseball facility (field maintenance and capital improvements), find housing and jobs for the team members and coaches, provide uniforms and baseball equipment for a 44-game schedule, and operate baseball/softball clinics for youngsters.
+The CAA was chartered in Massachusetts as a non-profit 501(c)(3) organization in 1963, and has grown tremendously in its scope since that time.
+CAA members fully maintain the Lowell Park baseball facility (field maintenance and capital improvements), find housing for the team members and coaches, provide uniforms and baseball equipment for a 44-game schedule, and operate baseball clinics for youngsters.
 The Cotuit Athletic Association gives college scholarships to local residents, awards high school MVP trophies in both boys and girls baseball and hockey programs, donates baseball clinic camperships, and sponsors seven baseball/softball teams in local community recreation departments.

 The Cotuit Athletic Association, a non-profit corporation, depends entirely on private donations for its support of the Cotuit Kettleers baseball team, community youth programs, and maintaining Lowell Park.
 In fact, Lowell Park is presently the only Cape Cod Baseball League playing field and Town of Barnstable field maintained by private funds.
 Raising money for field maintenance and capital improvements is a year-round, non-stop effort for our volunteers.
 Accumulation of capital resources for these expensive capital projects is a very slow process.